 Squadrons are created, modified and moved in the AIR GROUP MANAGEMENT screen.
 This screen has two main panels.
 On the left is a list of all the airbases and carriers that your nation has available.
-Selecting one of these will give you access to all of the aircraft based at that location.
-On the right is a panel that is used to display aircraft squadrons and information about the squadrons for the selected airbase or carrier.
+When you select an aircraft carrier or airbase in the left panel, all of the aircraft squadrons at that base will be displayed in the right panel.